Insurance for Contractors Working at Height

 Use this guide with insurance for contractors on site, contractor public liability insurance and contractor insurance.

-Related guides: public liability requirements UK, insurance for contractors with tools and plant, and cost breakdown UK.
+Related guides: public liability requirements UK, insurance for contractors with tools and plant, contract works insurance guide and cost breakdown UK.

 FREQUENTLY ASKED QUESTIONS